 You can see the correct thermistor resistance at room temperature in your owner’s manual.
 Then, use a multimeter to check if the thermistor has the right resistance.
 If you don’t have your owner’s manual handy, feel free to use our resource below.

 Cooling Down Your Dryer

-When a dryer is too hot, you need to check out the individual parts that deal with the dryer’s temperature regulations.
-Otherwise, your dryer could be too hot and cause an even bigger problem like a fire.
+When a dryer is too hot, you must check out the parts that deal with the dryer’s temperature regulation.
+Otherwise, your dryer could cause an even bigger problem, like a fire.

 The cycling thermostat, high limit thermostat, thermistor, exhaust vent, and airflow are all problem areas to check.
-By cleaning, and possibly replacing the pieces, you should have regular temperatures in your dryer.
+By cleaning and possibly replacing the components, you should have regular temperatures in your dryer in no time.

-Dryers typically range anywhere from 125-135 degrees Fahrenheit.
-This is generally enough to turn the water into vapor which dries your clothes.
+Dryers typically range from 100-225 degrees Fahrenheit, generally enough to turn water into vapor to dry your clothes.

-If you feel your dryer is getting hotter than this temperature, you can use temp gauges to see what the exact temperature of your dryer is.
+If you feel your dryer is getting hotter, you can use temperature gauges to see what the exact temperature of your dryer is.